davenonymous/BlackmarketUsage/ReadMe.txt

 run the game at least once, then edit:
  Documents\My Games\XCOM2\XComGame\Config\XComBlackmarketUsage_Settings.ini

+Valid choices for the ShowSpoilers option are:
+[list]
+[*] Don't show = only show items from your current research level [*] "Show" = show everything you have not researched/built yet [*] "Obfuscate" = obfuscate what will be shown by displaying unresearched tech/gear as '???'
+[/list]

 Thanks to Robojumper for fixing some performance issues and BlueRaja for adding Mod Config Menu Support.